Do Androids Dream of Electric Sheep?: Adaptations

 Hampton Fancher and David Peoples wrote a loose cinematic adaptation that became the film Blade Runner, released in 1982, featuring several of the novel's characters.
 It was directed by Ridley Scott.
 Following the international success of the film, the title Blade Runner was adopted for some later editions of the novel, although the term itself was not used in the original.
 This movie led to a sequel in 2017 entitled Blade Runner 2049 which retains many themes of the novel.

 As part of their Dangerous Visions dystopia series in 2014, BBC Radio 4 broadcast a two-part adaptation of the novel.
-It was produced and directed by Sasha Yevtushenko from an adaption by Jonathan Holloway.
+It was produced and directed by Sasha Yevtushenko from an adaptation by Jonathan Holloway.
 It stars James Purefoy as Rick Deckard and Jessica Raine as Rachael Rosen.
 The episodes were originally broadcast on Sunday 15 June and 22 June 2014.

 The novel has been released in audiobook form at least twice.
 A version was released in 1994 that featured Matthew Modine and Calista Flockhart.

 A new audiobook version was released in 2007 by Random House Audio to coincide with the release of Blade Runner: The Final Cut.
 This version, read by Scott Brick, is unabridged and runs approximately 9.5 hours over eight CDs.
 This version is a tie-in, using the Blade Runner: The Final Cut film poster and Blade Runner title.

 A stage adaptation of the book, written by Edward Einhorn, ran from November 18 to December 10, 2010, at the 3LD Art & Technology Center in New York and made its West Coast Premiere on September 13, 2013, playing until October 10 at the Sacred Fools Theater Company in Los Angeles.

 BOOM!
 Studios published a 24-issue comic book limited series based on Do Androids Dream of Electric Sheep? containing the full text of the novel and illustrated by artist Tony Parker.
 The comic garnered a nomination for "Best New Series" from the 2010 Eisner Awards.
 In May 2010, BOOM!
 Studios began serializing an eight-issue prequel subtitled Dust To Dust, written by Chris Roberson and drawn by Robert Adler.
 The story takes place in the days immediately after World War Terminus.

 In 2025, Sevan Kirder's Thalassor released a concept album called empathy.exe, based on Do Androids Dream of Electric Sheep?.